scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Bookkeeping
 -----------

-Bookkeeping in Sacred is accomplished by implementing the observer pattern :cite:`gamma1994`:
+Sacred accomplishes bookkeeping through the observer pattern :cite:`gamma1994`:
 The experiment publishes all the collected information in the form of events, to which observers can subscribe.
 Observers can be added dynamically from the command line or directly in code: